rollerworks/search/Resources/doc/configuration.rst

 .. note::

-    FieldSet names must be unique trough out your application.
+    ``FieldSet`` names must be unique throughout your application.

-    Its best to prefix the name with an (optional) vendor and domain like you would do with our Entity classes.
+    It is best to prefix the name with a vendor and domain, like you would do with our Entity classes, although this is optional.

-    "invoice" domain in vendor "acme" would become "acme_invoice".
+    For example, the "invoice" domain in the vendor "acme" would become "acme_invoice".

 Label translation
 ~~~~~~~~~~~~~~~~~

-If your field labels need to be localized, instead of hard coding them
+Field labels can be localized, rather than being hard coded,
-you can use the Translator service.
+by using the Translator service.
 When no label is set or found,
 the field-name is used as label.

 Add the following to your config file.